 College: BS, Biology and Psychology, Canisius College

 Medical School: Jacobs School of Medicine and Biomedical Sciences at the University of Buffalo

 Bio: Marc is from Buffalo, NY.
 He attended Canisius College in Buffalo, NY where he obtained a Bachelor’s degree in Biology and Psychology, summa cum laude.
 He earned his medical degree from the Jacobs School of Medicine and Biomedical Sciences at the University of Buffalo.
 He was a member of the Gold Humanism Honor Society.
 During medical school, he has had significant involvement in community outreach program.
 Through his involvement in LGBTQ’s organizations, he has implemented initiatives at the level of his school’s free medical clinic, the medical school, and the regional health care system.
 Mark was the team captain of his collegiate swim team in addition to his role on an interdisciplinary team at the Lighthouse Free Medical Clinic.

 Hobbies: Long distance swimming (has been swimming since the age of 3!), hiking, listening to podcasts, paint by numbers, playing and going on walks with his dog, attending buffalo bills games and has recently taken up tennis.

 Name: Alexander Beard, MD [he/him]

-Clinical interests: global mental health, cultural psychiatry, consultation-liaison psychiatry, emergency psychiatry, and forensic psychiatry
+Clinical interests: global mental health, cultural psychiatry, consultation-liaison psychiatry, sleep psychiatry, psycho-oncology, and forensic psychiatry

 Hobbies: Hiking, video games, board games, travel